 - The Outsiders, S.E.
 Hinton

-Of the dystopian novels that I have read, none of the others have twisted my stomach and made me shudder as much as this one.
+Of the dystopian novels that I have read, none of the others have made me shudder as much as this one.
 This book presents a dystopian near-future where women have been rid of their independence in a male-dominated society.
 Atwood is a brilliant writer and wrote an engaging edge-of-your-seat novel; she has stated that all events in the book have happened in real-life.

 This is an incredible memoir that I'd encourage anyone to read.
 This book brings to light Westover's personal experience in achieving an education.
 An education, of course, at an academic institution, but also an education about herself and the world she lived in.
 She grew up in hostile conditions with her survivalist family in the mountains of Idaho, isolated from most other people and any form of private or public schooling.
 Her father, a conspiracy theorist, denied her access to an education (academic and otherwise).
 In this memoir, she recounts her life growing up and her fight for her education.